Stuyvesant Cove Park

 Stuyvesant Cove Park is a 1.9 acre public park on the East Side of the New York City borough of Manhattan that runs from 18th Street to 23rd Street between the FDR Drive and the East River.
 Part of the East River Greenway, it is located to the south of the Waterside Plaza apartment complex, to the east of Stuyvesant Town–Peter Cooper Village, and to the north of the East River Park, and connects to the Captain Patrick J. Brown Walk on the south end.
+Stuyvesant Cove is served by the NYC Ferry Soundview route.